 What are the features and amenities?

 You can think of a pop up as luxury camping.
 The most noticeable difference is a comfortable bed, but every model also comes with extra seating and a dinette.
 That’s a big upgrade if you need to do some work; or if you’re looking for an indoor surface to play cards or prep food.

 Every camper comes with extra features.
 Some have cabinets for additional storage space, a cooktop or portable refrigerator.
 Luxury pop up campers will have a toilet or shower built-in!

-Look for these extra features in a popup:
+Look for these extra features:

 - Sink with electric water pump

 - Bluetooth speakers, stereo and USB ports

 - TV outlet with satellite and cable hook ups

 - Solar panel prep